Skip to main content

 Red flags

-CV lists 12+ frameworks with no depth signal in any
+CV lists 12 or more frameworks with no project proving depth in any — classic WITCH bench-optimized CV

-Cannot describe a single production incident in 5 minutes of probing
+Cannot describe a single production incident in five minutes of open-ended prompting, even at 5+ YOE

 Apply this rubric automatically with CVPRO